Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

-Let $\tasksmachine{m}^O$ be a set of tasks for the period $\per{\beta}$ we are trying to optimize, and let $\tasksmachine{m}^F$ be a set of the tasks of other periods with their start time fixed.
-This is done simultaneously for all resources together but focusing on a single period only.
-As in \cref{sec:structural-properties}, we shift each resource's start time so that a task with the shortest period starts at time 0.
-Let $o_m$ be such offset.
-Again, let $\start{i}{k}$ be the shifted core schedule of the task, as it is in \cref{sec:structural-properties}.
-Finally, set of chains with period $\perjob{k} = \per{\beta}$ is denoted as $\jobperset{\per{\beta}}$.
+As in \cref{sec:structural-properties}, each resource's start time is shifted so that a task with the shortest period starts at time 0, let $o_m$ be such offset.
+Let $\start{i}{k}$ be the shifted core schedule of the task, as it is in \cref{sec:structural-properties}.
+Finally, the set of chains with period $\perjob{k} = \per{\beta}$ is denoted as $\jobperset{\per{\beta}}$.

 We formulate the following matheuristic CP model.
-The model tries to re-schedule tasks with period $\per{\beta}$ to decrease the criterion while keeping the other tasks fixed:
+The model uses standard interval variables which tie together start times and processing times and which enable the use of efficient scheduling constraints to handle both the optimized tasks and the fixed occurrences of other tasks.
+The model tries to re-schedule tasks with period $\per{\beta}$ to decrease the objective function while keeping the other tasks (their occurrences) fixed:

-\cref{eq:no-over} ensures the non-overlapping of intervals on each resource. \cref{eq:fixed-pos,eq:var-pos1,eq:var-pos2} either fix or limit the intervals of the tasks.
+\cref{eq:no-over} ensures the non-overlapping of intervals on each resource. \cref{eq:fixed-pos,eq:var-pos1,eq:var-pos2} either fix or limit the intervals of the tasks (their occurrences).
 Variables $ps_i^k$ and $pe_i^k$ correspond to the start- and completion time of the task once the resource offset is considered.
-We used them to calculate the consecutive differences within the chain $df_i^k$.
-This, together with tasks' processing times, forms the start-to-end latency $\SE{k}$ in equation \cref{eq:cr-element}.
+These (with helper binary variables $pd_i^k$) are used to calculate $df_i^k$ - the consecutive differences between completion- and start times of the tasks in \cref{eq:cond-1,eq:cond-2}.
+These, together with tasks' processing times, form the chain's start-to-end latency $\SE{k}$ in equation \cref{eq:cr-element}.
+As in the case of the FFS heuristic, \cref{eq:cond-1,eq:cond-2} regarding the calculation of $df_i^k$ could be modified to account for link delays or cut-through mechanisms.

-Criterion precisely models the degeneracy $\DGs$.
-Note that both $\DGm, \DGsalpha{\alpha}$ can be modeled in a similar manner.
-Furthermore, we add the following constraint for sum-based criteria to ensure that the degeneracy of individual chains is not worsened, which we observed to improve the performance.
-Let $deg^k$ be the degeneracy of chain $\job{k}$ given the current solution.
-Then we add the following constraints:
+The objective function precisely models the degeneracy $\DGs$.
+Note that both $\DGm$ and $\DGsalpha{\alpha}$ can be modeled in a similar manner.
+Furthermore, the following constraint \cref{eq:test} is used with sum-based objectives to ensure that the degeneracy of individual chains is not worsened.
+Let $\DGk{k}$ be the degeneracy of chain $\job{k}$ given the current solution.
+Then, the newly added constraints are: